 - Blood tests may be used to monitor your condition.

 - A blood vessel test may be used to measure the pressure in your pulmonary artery before and after medicine is given.

 - An EKG may be used to check for damage or problems in your heart.
 A short period of electrical activity in your heart is recorded.

-- A-rays, echocardiogram, CT, or MRI may be used to show the structure, movement, and blood vessels of your heart.
+- An x-ray, echocardiogram, CT, or MRI may be used to show the structure, movement, and blood vessels of your heart.
 You may be given contrast liquid to help healthcare providers see the pictures better.
 Tell healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell healthcare providers if you have any metal in or on your body.